Jacqieq6464/survivor/README.md

 - AS A USER I would like to make retrospective journal entries
 - AS A USER I would like to have the option to write, review or update my journal entries

-## Strech Goals:
+## Stretch Goals:

 - AS A USER I would like to be greeted with a landing page that has emojis where I can express how I’m feeling
 - AS A USER I would like to be able to take any of my journal entries as a favourite
 - AS A USER I would like to have access to a dashboard where I could:
   - Organise my journal entries chronologically
-  - Identify journal entries that I have tagged in my favorites
+  - Identify journal entries that I have tagged in my favourites
   - Search my journal entries based on key words
 - AS A USER I would like to be able to switch between dark & light mode
-- AS A USER I would like to have access to a settings page that will allow me to chanage the settings on my app
+- AS A USER I would like to have access to a settings page that will allow me to change the settings on my app
-- AS A USER I owuld like to be able to share a journal entry with my therapist
+- AS A USER I would like to be able to share a journal entry with my therapist
 - AS A USER I would like to receive daily affirmations
 - AS A USER I would like to have the option to freestyle my journal entries or receive a selection of prompts to help me to process my thoughts
 - AS A USER I would like the option to share my journal entries